rosajp/dotfiles/README.md

-# Dot files for FE developers @ Unic
+# Dot files for FE developers

 Stolen from all around the web :) Thanks Internet! ❤️